Slow Cooker Pulled Pork Sandwiches

 - Water - 1/4 cup

-- Green onions - 2 stalks, green parts only, chopped
+- Green onions - 3 stalks, thinly sliced

-- Dress slaw - Toss cabbage, carrots and green onions with dressing.
+Dress slaw - Toss cabbage, carrots, and green onions with dressing and lightly salt.
 Cover and refrigerate for at least 30 minutes.

-- Enjoy BBQed tofu in sandwiches with slaw and some extra BBQ sauce if you’d like!
-You’ll have more slaw than is needed for sandwiches, so have some on the side too.
+Reserve ~2 cups / 340g of pulled pork for tomorrow night’s dinner (amount for 4 servings; adjust accordingly if customizing).
+Enjoy the rest in sandwiches with slaw and sour cream (you’ll have more slaw than is needed for sandwiches, so have some on the side too).